Aging & Health A to Z

-Addressing just one contributing factor is unlikely to resolve delirium in an older person; they should all be addressed when possible.
-A key goal for the healthcare professional is to find as many causes as he or she can identify and correct those that are reversible.
+Addressing just one contributing factor is unlikely to resolve delirium in an older person.
+They should all be addressed when possible.
+Any single action or intervention in a care plan may have a small impact, but several actions together, even if individually small, can add up to significant improvement.
+A key goal for the healthcare professional is to identify as many causes as possible and correct those that are reversible.

 Reversible causes of delirium are outlined by the following acronym (DELIRIUM):

-Urinary problems or intestinal problems, such as inability to urinate or constipation
+Urinary problems or intestinal problems, such as constipation or inability to urinate.

-Myocardial (heart) and lungs, eg heart attack, problems with heart rhythm (arrhythmia), worsening of heart failure or chronic obstructive lung disease.
+Myocardial (heart) and lungs, such as heart attack, problems with heart rhythm (arrhythmia), worsening of heart failure, or chronic obstructive lung disease.

 Other brain chemicals, such as dopamine, also contribute to delirium, because they regulate the amount of acetylcholine in the brain.

 Side effects of familiar medications or sudden withdrawal from drugs are the most common and most treatable causes of delirium.
-Since many older people take multiple medications which may interact in harmful ways, you must be sure that the appropriate healthcare professionals are told about every prescription and non-prescription drug ibeing taken.
+Since many older people take multiple medications which may interact in harmful ways, it is important that healthcare professionals are told about every prescription and non-prescription medication being taken.